Home

 QSAR Testing Limitations

 Some classes of chemicals cannot be tested due to limitations of the software or training dataset.
-Inorganic chemicals (salts and metals), high molecular weight substances (>1200 Daltons), peptides, polysaccharides, proteins, fibers, organometallic chemicals, gases, and complex mixtures of chemicals cannot be modeled.
-Domain of applicability or coverage; As with all QSAR software, the toxicological properties of test compounds with chemical structures outside of the domain of applicability of MDL-QSAR and LeadScope training data sets cannot be predicted.
+Inorganic chemicals (salts and metals), high molecular weight substances (>1200 Daltons), peptides, polysaccharides, proteins, organometallic chemicals and complex mixtures cannot be modeled.
+Compounds that are insufficiently represented in the software training datasets of statistical based software such as Leadscope, Sarah-Nexus or SciQSAR are classified as out of domain compounds and cannot be predicted.

 Computational toxicology based estimates of toxicity are intended to be used as supplemental decision support information in combination with traditional toxicology testing as part of a weight of evidence approach to hazard and risk assessment.